 “I had no money,” says Dailey.
 “The UAW donated my first check to feed the hungry and clothe the needy and put folks in treatment, and that’s why I’m here today because I believe in this union and thank god for this union.”

-With the help of his union, Dailey was able to start a program, where after people went through treatment for drug addiction, and then were able to get good union jobs at GM’s Rochester facility.
+With the help of his union, Dailey was able to start a program that enabled addiction-recovered people to get good union jobs at GM’s Rochester facility.
+Whether they had gone through treatment for drug addiction in the best drug rehab in Thailand or anywhere else in the world for that matter, they would be given a chance to find suitable work for themselves.
 The UAW even got General Motors to help support his program to help drug addicts.

 “I went through that, and if I went through it, I gotta help the next person” says Dailey I gotta help my brothers and sisters, I’ve been there and done that and here I am now at 75 years of age on Genesee Street, still feeding the hungry and still feeding the homeless and the UAW helped me every year to do that and that’s why I’m out here”.